Magic lantern: Early adopters

-One of Christiaan Huygens' contacts imagined how Athanasius Kircher would use the magic lantern: "If he would know about the invention of the Lantern he would surely frighten the cardinals with specters."
-Kircher would eventually learn about the existence of the magic lantern via Thomas Walgensten and introduced it as "Lucerna Magica" in the widespread 1671 second edition of his book Ars Magna Lucis et Umbrae.
+One of Christiaan Huygens's contacts imagined how Athanasius Kircher would use the magic lantern: "If he would know about the invention of the Lantern he would surely frighten the cardinals with specters."
+Kircher eventually learnt about the existence of the magic lantern via Thomas Walgensten and introduced it as "Lucerna Magica" in the widespread 1671 second edition of his book Ars Magna Lucis et Umbrae.

 Kircher claimed that Thomas Walgensten reworked his ideas from the previous edition of this book into a better lantern.
 Kircher described this improved lantern, but it was illustrated in a confusing manner: the pictures seem technically incorrect—with both the projected image and the transparencies (H) shown upright (while the text states that they should be inverted), the hollow mirror is too high in one picture and absent in the other, and the lens (I) is at the wrong side of the slide.
 However, experiments with a construction as illustrated in Kircher's book proved that it could work as a point light-source projection system.

 The projected image in one of the illustrations shows a person in purgatory or hellfire and the other depicts Death with a scythe and an hourglass.
-According to legend Kircher secretly used the lantern at night to project the image of Death on windows of apostates to scare them back into church.
-Kircher did suggest in his book that an audience would be more astonished by the sudden appearance of images if the lantern would be hidden in a separate room, so the audience would be ignorant of the cause of their appearance.
+According to legend, Kircher secretly used the lantern at night to project the image of Death on windows of apostates to scare them back into church.
+Kircher suggested in his book that an audience would be more astonished by the sudden appearance of images if the lantern was hidden in a separate room, so the audience would be ignorant of the cause of their appearance.